 To consider the issue of industry engagement discussed at WTSA-20, including Resolution 68 (Rev. Hammamet, 2016), draft revised Resolution 68.
 (WTSA-20 Action 10).

+To consider the CXO/CTO recommendations

+Note from Chairman: Proposal from C14 to be discussed in conjunction with agenda item 5.1 and C20

 To implement the action plan for the analysis of ITU-T study group restructuring, and to undertake, monitor and guide the work through a rapporteur group or other appropriate group, and make a progress report on the analysis at each TSAG meeting (WTSA Res.99 instructs TSAG 1).

 TSAG to submit a report with recommendations for consideration by the next WTSA (WTSA Res.99 instructs TSAG 3).